-- Complete continuing education activities for at least two of the categories above, - Provide a specific identifying reference (e.g., journal article title, title of conference and/or course, etc.) for at least one activity per category in which they identified completion of activities, - Describe in writing (with a maximum of 350 words per bullet): - Their rationale for undertaking each activity,

-- How completing the activity impacted their competence (i.e., any learning or changes to practice that occurred as a result), - Identify the competency areas that were impacted after completion of the continuing education activities (from the National Audiology or Speech-Language Pathology Competency Profile, which will be provided for reference), and - Describe in writing (with a maximum of 350 words) how their practice in the competency areas identified was impacted (i.e., any changes to competence that occurred as a result).
+- Complete continuing education activities for at least two of the categories above, - Provide specific identifying information (e.g., journal article title, title of conference and/or course, date of completion, etc.) for at least two continuing education activities completed, - Identify the competency areas that were impacted after completion of the continuing education activities (from the National Audiology or Speech-Language Pathology Competency Profile, which will be provided for reference), and - Describe in writing (with a maximum of 350 words) how their practice in the competency areas identified was impacted (i.e., any learning or any changes to practice that occurred as a result).